cpaul007/ziultimate-free/readme.txt

 == Changelog ==

+= 1.5 - 2022-04-21 =
+* New Provider: Terms Query Builder
+* New Element: Ultimate Tabs.
+Tabs are converting to accordion on mobile devices.
+* New Dynamic Content: Parent Post/Page/CPT Title
+* New Dynamic Content: X amount terms.
+You can set the limit and that amount terms will show in the list.
+It is very useful for a magazine layout.
+* New option for Repeater consumer: You can display the custom content or Adsense after the nth post.
+You will adjust the design with custom CSS.
+Preview will not show on the builder editor.

-= 1.4.13 - 2022-00-00 =
+= 1.4.13 - 2022-04-06 =
 * Improved: Breadcrumbs element.
-It is compatible with Blocksy theme now.
+It is compatible with the Blocksy theme now.
 * Improved: ACF Repeater.
-Now ACF repeater provider is compatible with ACF options page.
+Now ACF repeater provider is compatible with the ACF options page.
+* New Provider: WooCommerce Reviews Builder.
+It will only work with Reviews elements which will activate from the ZiUltimate -> WooElements tab.
 * Fix: slider animation effect of Lightbox element

 = 1.4.12 - 2022-03-30 =